Alicelilyarmstrong/Project-one-Nile-crocodile-reproducible-code-/README.md

 **07 Areas of overlap between historic and current ranges.Rmd-** This script runs code to explore the level of overlap between historic and current *C.niloticus*  ranges using a convex hull.

-**08 Logistic general linear model.Rmd-** This script performs a general linear model with binomial errors to measure the effects of human population size, density and land cover type on overlap between historic (museum specimen data) and present-day (IUCN data) *C.niloticus* distributions.
+**08 Logistic general linear model.Rmd-** This script performs a general linear model with quasi binomial errors to measure the effects of human population size, density and land cover type on overlap between historic (museum specimen data) and present-day (IUCN data) *C.niloticus* distributions.